 Framework

-The first question is about Nature — what someone is oriented to do, and through what channels they engage.
+Nature names what someone is oriented to do, and through what channels they engage.
 Two paired taxonomies answer it.

 The Nine Natures name nine kinds of demand a situation can make of a person, and the strength of each person's orientation toward meeting them.
 Steven Rudolph's unique categorization, refined over thirty years of direct observation in classrooms, organizations, and lives.